freqtrade/freqtrade/docs/configuration.md

 If you used the [Quick start](installation.md/#quick-start) method for installing the bot, the installation script should have already created the default configuration file (`config.json`) for you.

-If default configuration file is not created we recommend you to copy and use the `config.json.example` as a template for your bot configuration.
+If default configuration file is not created we recommend you to use `freqtrade new-config --config config.json` to generate a basic configuration file.

 The Freqtrade configuration file is to be written in the JSON format.